luminati-io/proxy-scrape-rust/README.md

 [Tokio](https://crates.io/crates/tokio) is an event-driven, non-blocking I/O platform for writing asynchronous applications with Rust.
 It is built on the Rust's async/await feature, making it straightforward to write scalable and high-performance applications.
 Tokio is critical for managing asynchronous tasks and timers, especially when dealing with concurrent operations in network services.

 For more information and examples on how to use these dependencies, please refer to their respective documentation.

+## Bright Data proxy configuration
+To run the project, make sure you have a valid proxy server.
+You can obtain proxy server details from a provider like [Bright Data](https://brightdata.com/).
+Once you have the proxy server details, update the `main.rs` file with the appropriate proxy configuration.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.